David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Clos des MΓ©sanges

-🎸 Event: Month-End Review: Preparing for the Reveal
+🎸 Event: Chronology: Month-End Review and Preparing for the Reveal

-πŸ—’οΈ Note: David concludes October in Switzerland.
-The album is finished, the artwork is selected, and the marketing strategy is set.
-He spends his time painting and preparing for the high-energy promotion planned for 1989.
+πŸ—’οΈ Notes: Bowie concludes October in Switzerland.
+With the album finished, artwork selected, and marketing strategy set, he spends his time painting and mentally preparing for the high-energy promotion and live performances planned for early 1989.

 Contractual Shifts & Band Consolidation – November 1988